springernature/frontend-playbook/performance/performance-checklist.md

 CSS and JS resources can be [render blocking](https://developers.google.com/web/tools/lighthouse/audits/blocking-resources) as the browser will pause rendering of a page while a CSS file or a synchronous JS file or script are being loaded.
 On slow connections this can delay the page load by several seconds.
 Ensure there are as few render blocking resources as possible by:

-* Ensure all JavaScript files use [`async` or, when possible, `defer` attributes](https://www.growingwiththeweb.com/2014/02/async-vs-defer-attributes.html).
+* Using [`async` or, when possible, `defer` attributes](https://www.growingwiththeweb.com/2014/02/async-vs-defer-attributes.html) in all JavaScript files.
-* Ensure that only the smallest amount of CSS needed to render the page is being loaded synchronously.
+* Only loading synchronously the smallest amount of CSS needed to render the page.
 [Load the rest of the CSS asynchronously](https://www.filamentgroup.com/lab/load-css-simpler/).

 ## The critical rendering path

 The [critical rendering path](https://developers.google.com/web/fundamentals/performance/critical-rendering-path/analyzing-crp) is made up by the resources that are required in order for the browser to complete rendering the current view.
 By optimizing the critical rendering path you can improve the time to first render of our pages.

 * Study the waterfall and find out which resources are in the critical path.
 Make them load earlier by using [`rel="dns-prefetch"` and `rel="preconnect"`](https://www.keycdn.com/blog/resource-hints) resource hints as appropriate.
-Ensure that resources [like CSS](https://web.dev/defer-non-critical-css/)that are _not_ in the critical path are loaded asynchronously or lazy-loaded when possible.
+Ensure that resources [like CSS](https://web.dev/defer-non-critical-css/) that are _not_ in the critical path are loaded asynchronously or lazy-loaded when possible.

 ## Post launch